A question asked by many NEET aspirants during the preparation –

 Yes, you should make short revision notes for NEET.
 It will be helpful to have short easy to remember notes, especially during the last few weeks before the exam.
 Here, I will share how to make revision notes for NEET, and as for me, making them was the best thing that I could have ever done!

-- The very first thing, do not make your revision notes simultaneously while you are studying that chapter for the first or second time.
+- Do not make your revision notes simultaneously while you are studying that chapter for the first or second time.
 This is where most people go wrong.
 Read the topic at least 4–5 times and appear in at least 2 of it’s test, so that you’ll know what’s actually important and what’s not.
 Because in the end, it’s not hard work but smart work that makes a difference!